-This pumpkin sheet cake recipe is full of nutrition and flavor, with an over-abundance of fresh pumpkin puree and pumpkin pie spices.
-The cake is also vegan, dairy-free and gluten-free, using a flaxseed egg and a gluten-free baking flour.
-The frosting is vegan and dairy-free, yet has a distinct “cream cheese” flavor thanks to a secret ingredient.
+This pumpkin sheet cake recipe is full of nutrition and pumpkin pie spices, and a frosting with a "cream cheese" flavor thanks to a secret ingredient.
+Vegan, gluten-free.

 This pumpkin sheet cake recipe produces a dense cake that is nutritious and filling, and will boost your energy given the high percentage of pumpkin puree.
 They could even be called pumpkin bars, perhaps pumpkin bar cakes?

 We can also call them delicious and healthy with the incredible nutrition behind pumpkin puree.
 And there is a LOT of pumpkin in these bars.